evertdespiegeleer/JAMES/README.md

 ## :information_source: About The Project

-JAMES is part of a bigger project: an airborne experimental test platform I'm creating called Sparrow One.
-JAMES is the most low-level electronic contoller aboard.
+JAMES is part of a bigger project: an airborne experimental test platform called Sparrow One.
+JAMES is the most low-level electronic contoller aboard (taking into account the ESCs).
 It's main purpose is to keep the craft stable in flight, and to control the power hardware.
-It houses the IMU and barometer among other sensors, collects measurements and controls the ESC's.
-JAMES takes in the desired pitch, roll, and yaw angles, the desired altitude and velocity and manipulates the engines accordingly.
-Control of JAMES' fligh parameters can happen either manually or automatically (by another computer aboard, called ZUES).
+It houses the IMU and the barometer amongst other sensors, collects measurements and controls the ESCs.
+JAMES takes in the desired pitch, roll, and yaw angles, the desired altitude, heading and velocity and manipulates the engines accordingly.
+Control of JAMES' flight parameters happens either manually or automatically by another computer aboard.

 ## :space_invader: Technitcal

 ### :hammer: Electronics

-JAMES is ATmega328p based control board I designed and built.
-This repo is dedicated to the development of this boards firmware.
+JAMES is an ATmega328p based control board I designed and built.
+This repo is dedicated to the development of the firmware running this computer.

 ### :bug: Known issues and future developements
+- [ ] The code should be structured in a proper, C++ default way, instead of a the cluster of .ino files I'm using at the moment.
 - [ ] YAW control and stabilization
 - [ ] Altitude control and stabilization
 - [ ] Autonomous emergency landing